DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/data.typ

     outset: 1mm,
     inset: 0em,
     radius: 3pt,
   )[#text("__getitem__", white, size: 12pt, font: "JetBrainsMono NFM")] #h(0.35em) is one of the most crucial functions of the dataset class.
-The signature of the function is simply `__getitem__(self, idx)`, where `idx` is the index of the intersection to be loaded.
-First, the function retrieves the directory of the intersection at the given index.
+The signature of the function is simply `__getitem__(self, idx)`, where `idx` is the index of the path to be loaded.
+First, the function retrieves the directory of the path at the given index.
 Then, it loads the satellite image from the intersection directory and applies the transform function to it.
-It then loads the paths from the intersection directory and applies the path transform function to them.
+This is achieved by moving up by two directories, i.e. getting the satellite image from the `intersection_XXX` folder.
+It then loads the path itself and applies the path transform function to it.
 These transforms are simply `ToTensor` as provided by PyTorch.

-  Then, for each of the `path_X` directories in the `paths` directory, the function loads the path line image, the entry/exit data, and the cold map.
-The path line image is loaded and transformed, the entry/exit data is loaded from a JSON file, and the cold map is loaded from a `.npy` file.
+Then, for the path being indexed, the function loads the #acr("JSON") file containing the entry and exit points of the path, and the cold map.
+The entry/exit data is loaded from a #acr("JSON") file, and the cold map is loaded from a `.npy` file.
 All of this data is then stored in a dictionary and returned as the sample.
 The code for the `__getitem__` function can be seen in @listing:dataset_structure_getitem below.
   \ #v(-1cm) \
     #listing([
     ```python